-Of course it's one thing to design a site that responds well in mobile (see our note about responsive design, on the following page) and it's quite another to design a site that converts well in mobile.
+Of course it's one thing to design a site that responds well in mobile (see our note about responsive design, below) and it's quite another to design a site that converts well in mobile.
 Here, we discuss lead generation on mobile devices.